AdobeDocs/experience-manager-learn.en/help/cloud-service/debugging/aem-sdk-local-quickstart/remote-debugging.md

 ---
-title: Remote debugging the AEM SDK’s local quickstart
+title: Remote debugging the AEM SDK
 description: The AEM SDK’s local quickstart allows remote Java debugging from your IDE, allowing you to step through live code execution in AEM  to understand the exact execution flow.
 feature:
 topics: development